 8. Shop loan terms, not monthly payments

 Lower monthly payments look good on paper and are usually used to entice buyers.
-In reality, they may lead to you paying more for your car over the life of the loan, since they’ll come with longer terms.
-Because car loans for bad credit have higher APRs, you may end up paying more than the car’s full value by the end of the loan because of interest accumulation.
+In reality, they may lead to you paying more for your car over the life of the loan, since they come with longer terms.
+Because car loans for bad credit have higher APRs, you may end up paying thousands more than the car’s full value by the end of the loan because of interest accumulation.

 9. Bring a friend with you — and consider a co-signer

 Ask a friend or a relative to go with you, says Massachusetts-based consumer attorney Yvonne Rosmarin.
 Bringing someone you trust to the negotiating table can help inspire confidence.
-And confidence, combined with know-how, can lead to more favorable loan terms.
+And confidence, combined with knowledge, can lead to more favorable loan terms.

 If this is someone that you really trust, consider asking them to be a co-signer.
-Co-signers reduce much of the risk for lenders — they’ll become responsible for the loan should you default on your payments.
+Co-signers reduce much of the risk for lenders — they become responsible for the loan should you default on your payments.
 Adding a co-signer can be a strong negotiating tool and usually results in a lower interest rate.

 10. Look out for add-ons and scams